PDF 341 KB

 Note: Retailers are not permitted to sell e-cigarettes and e-cigarette products from temporary outlets.

-Nightclub tobacco vendors typically dress in bright tobacco-company colours and approach young patrons with tobacco for sale.
-This marketing strategy serves to glamorise smoking and specifically targets young people.
+This sales method can serve to glamorise smoking and vaping, and often specifically targets young people.
 Research has demonstrated that smoking relapse often occurs under the influence of alcohol in a social setting and so these regulations will help former smokers avoid the temptation of relapsing into smoking in such social situations.

 A specialist tobacconist is defined as a person who sells tobacco products by retail in a premises and